-RapidEye is a constellation of five identical satellites owned and operated by Planet, and launched on 29 August 2008.
-The constellation was deactivated on March 31st, 2020 but Planet still offers data archive.
+RapidEye was a constellation of five identical satellites owned and operated by Planet, launched on 29 August 2008.
+The constellation was deactivated on 31 March 2020 but Planet still offers data archive.

 at nadir over mid-latitude regions (±84° latitude)

 RapidEye is part of ESA's Third Party Missions Programme, in which ESA has an agreement with Planet to distribute archive data products from the mission.

 The RapidEye objective was to provide a range of Earth Observation products and services to a global user community.

 The REIS sensors carried onboard the RapidEye satellites enabled a constellation of five identical sensors to operate in the same orbital plane and were calibrated equally with one another.
 An image from one RapidEye satellite was identical in characteristics to an image from any of the other four satellites, thus allowing access to an unprecedented amount of imagery collected on a frequent basis.

 RapidEye's sensors produced imagery in five spectral bands (Red, Green, Blue, Red Edge and Near Infrared).